-There are about 900 waste portable battery collection points in Malta, or one for every 480 residents.
+WasteServ operated e about 900 waste portable battery collection points in Malta, or one for every 480 residents.
+Following the transition to the new Green Pack scheme, about 350 collection points as of Jan-18.

 WasteServ's schools programme is responsible for about half of all collected batteries.
 Retailers that collect batteries typically return them to a WasteServ municipal collection centre.